Risk Management with Inventory Buybacks with Sung Kwan Lee

 Labor-Management Relational Capital with Biwon Lee

-Featured in University of Cambridge Judge Business School's News & Insight (Link)
+Featured in the University of Cambridge Judge Business School's News & Insight (Link)

 Mandating Women on Boards: Evidence from the United States with Anil Shivdasani and Elena Simintzi